What is Revel?

 - A set is a group of three (3) cards that are collected by a user and intentionally locked (staked).

-How do you lock a Set?
+How do you lock a set?

 - Acquire three (3) cards of required rarities created by the same user.

 - Visit a creator’s profile and collect the three (3) cards indicated in the set completion module.
+Visit the progression screen on your profile to see all available sets able to be locked.

 What is “proof-of-demand” minting?